LSardiani/Gender_Classification/README.md

 We extracted the dataset CelebA Dataset (https://www.kaggle.com/datasets/jessicali9530/celeba-dataset) and only using 5000 images.

 # Background
-Face recognition plays an important role in our daily activity tasks --> can be very useful for security and access control applications.
+Face recognition plays an important role in our daily activity tasks; itcan be very useful for security and access control applications.

 The way humans perceive gender relies not only on the face region perception but also on the surroundings, such as skin tone, hair, and wearing attributes such as hats, eyeglasses, earrings, etc.